chialunwu/berlin-termin-bot/README.md

 <img width="476" alt="Screenshot 2024-05-09 at 23 37 08" src="https://github.com/chialunwu/berlin-termin-bot/assets/4144711/63d87b06-1114-48a4-bc16-ebdde0ed2357">

 ### Book an LEA appointment

+#### !!IMPORTANT!!: You may not need to use this bot.
+Did you try to send a request to LEA using https://www.berlin.de/einwanderung/en/services/appointments/artikel.1144334.en.php ?

 1. Click the `Immigration Office` button
 2. Fill out the form and click `Start`